-Danger on Ruby is more mature, has more features, a solid plugin eco-system and covers more platforms.
+Danger on Ruby is more mature, has a solid plugin eco-system and is very stable.
 It supports Ruby 2.0 and above, and will likely work on any CI setup without additional work.
-For a lot of projects this is the right option.

 Get started with Danger on Ruby.